xtrmil/actor-library-API/README.md

 ## Actor Library

-Postgres database containing actors and movies with several api endpoints implemented.
+Postgres database containing actors and movies with several api endpoints implemented with hibernate.

 Deployed with Heroku.